RifluxyssSDK/PDFGenerator/README.md

 ### Description

-* This is a simple and straight forward library for creating pdf document through your application.
+* This is a simple and straight forward library for creating PDF document through your application.
 * Document design is customizable.
 To change the design go through the comments declared in codes and customize as per your need.

 ### Authors